rtCamp/ps-analysis-tool-wiki/PSAT-Command-Line-Interface.md

 <img width="742" alt="PSAT Cookie Filters" src="images/psat-cli/cli-cookies-landing-page.png">

+The sidebar section can help you navigate through various reports, the main section will help you identify all the cookies that are being used by a site.

+The affected cookies section will help you identify cookies that are being affected by third-party cookie deprecation, and the technologies report will provide a technical analysis of the website.

 ### Getting Started with PSAT CLI

 To leverage the PSAT CLI's capabilities, follow these steps: